neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

-The settings section can be found in `More > Settings`.
+The settings section can be found under `More > Settings`.
 These settings allow you to define how the app itself and the official clients behave.

 ![The Settings section](_files/settings-section.png)